-10.1 Anti-Doping Organizations shall adhere to those maximum retention times set forth in the latest version of Annex A - Retention Times attached hereto, subject to the exceptions set out in Article 11.5.
+11.1 Anti-Doping Organizations shall adhere to those maximum retention times set forth in the latest version of Annex A - Retention Times attached hereto, subject to the exceptions set out in Article 11.5.

-[Comment to Article 11.1: Different retention times are applied to different types of Personal Information in Annex A, taking into account the purposes for which the Personal Information is Processed in the context of Anti-Doping Activities, including the granting of TUEs, Testing, the investigation of anti-doping rule
+[Comment to Article 11.1: Different retention times are applied to different types of Personal Information in Annex A, taking into account the purposes for which the Personal Information is Processed in the context of Anti-Doping Activities, including the granting of TUEs, Testing, the investigation of anti-doping rule violations, and the sanctioning of such violations.
+WADA shall be solely responsible for implementing the retention times set forth in Annex A within the Doping Control information database administered by WADA, currently ADAMS.
+Anti-Doping Organizations are solely responsible for implementing Annex A retention times in their own systems and databases.
+Minor adaptations of applicable retention triggers or periods are permitted where required to operationalize such triggers or periods in different systems.]

-11.1 Anti-Doping Organizations shall retain any Personal Information for which no retention time has been set in Annex A in accordance with the following principles, and where possible, shall establish clear retention times to govern their Processing of Personal Information consistent with such principles.
+- 11.2 Anti-Doping Organizations shall retain any Personal Information for which no retention time has been set in Annex A in accordance with the following principles, and where possible, shall establish clear retention times to govern their Processing of Personal Information consistent with such principles. - 11.3 Anti-Doping Organizations shall ensure that Personal Information is only retained where justified in line with Article 6.1.
+Once Personal Information no longer serves such purposes, it shall be deleted, destroyed or anonymized.
+As a general rule, retaining Sensitive Personal Information requires stronger or more compelling reasons and justifications.